LIUTIGHE/BSCV-Dataset/README.md

     </a>
 </p>

-This repo contains code for our paper subimitted to NeurIPS Datasets and Benchmarks 2023:
+This repo contains code for our paper:

 [Bitstream-corrupted Video Recovery: Benchmark Dataset and Method]()